GSA/fpki-guides/pages/PIV FAQs.md

 ### 3.7 Can An Identity Card Issued By A Program That Has Modified The PIV Technical Specifications Be Considered A PIV-I Card?

-* **NO -** In order to be considered PIV-I, an identity card must conform to the minimum PIV technical requirements defined in [X.509 Certificate Policy for the FBCA] (https://www.idmanagement.gov/IDM/servlet/fileField?entityId=ka0t0000000TN7cAAG&field=File__Body__s), and be issued by an issuer who has been assessed by the Federal PKI Policy Authority as meeting those requirements.
+* **NO -** In order to be considered PIV-I, an identity card must conform to the minimum PIV technical requirements defined in [X.509 Certificate Policy for the Federal Bridge Certification Authority (FBCA)](https://www.idmanagement.gov/IDM/servlet/fileField?entityId=ka0t0000000TN7cAAG&field=File__Body__s), and be issued by an issuer who has been assessed by the Federal PKI Policy Authority as meeting those requirements.

 <br />[[Return to Table of Contents]](#00-table-of-contents)<br /><br /><br />